CodeYourFuture/curriculum/content/induction/blocks/next-steps/index.md

 1. Using the [curriculum website](https://curriculum.codeyourfuture.io/), find the page with the prep material for the upcoming module
 2. List the things you need to install ( if anything ) for the upcoming module.
 3. Check you can find the backlog page for the upcoming module.
-4. Go to your Slack helpdesk channel and start a thread 🧵 outlining times you're free to meet up to discuss the prep work during the week
+4. Go to your group Slack channel and start a thread 🧵 outlining times you're free to meet up to discuss the prep work during the week

 ## For volunteers